Edil-Ayehu/nedaj/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [EagleLion System Technology PLC](LICENSE).

 ## Contact

-For any queries or support, please contact [Your Contact Information].
+For any queries or support, please contact [edilayehu534027@gmail.com].

 ---